mit-plv/bedrock2/README.md

 Open `LiveVerif/src/LiveVerifExamples/memset.v` and process it up to just after `store8(a + i, b);`.
 On the next line, write some dummy command, e.g. `i = 42;`.
 Then hit `C-c C-k`, and observe how this inserts spaces, a closing comment `/**.`, processes the buffer up to there, and inserts an opening comment `.**/`, a newline, and appropriate indentation, so that you can write the next command right away.

 **Showing/hiding the Ltac block under the cursor with `Shift-Tab`:**
 Place your cursor anywhere in the Ltac block just above the while loop.
-Hit `Shift-Tab` and observe how the Ltac code gets folded into `⋯`, and verify that the code now looks like in Figure 1.
+Hit `Shift-Tab` and observe how the Ltac code gets folded into `⋯` (or into some substitute character like `?` if your terminal doesn't support displaying the Unicode Character U+22EF Midline Horizontal Ellipsis `⋯`), and verify that the code now looks like in Figure 1.
 Hit `Shift-Tab` again to show the Ltac code again.

 **Debugging the proof automation using repeated `step. step. ...` with `C-c C-i`**:
 After `store8(a + i, b);`, replace the `/**.` by `/*?.`.
 This prevents proof automation from running after the snippet, so that you can debug it.